Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Greece — Companion of the Gods

 Artemis, Dionysus, Aphrodite — they all had dogs by their side.
-To the healing god Asclepius (the Greek god of medicine), the dog was even considered a sacred animal — his temples were inhabited by dogs that were supposed to heal the sick by touch and licking.
+To the healer-god Asclepius (the Greek god of medicine), the dog was even considered a sacred animal — his temples were inhabited by dogs who were supposed to heal the sick by touching and licking them.
 And Odysseus — returned home after 20 years of wandering — was recognized by no one except his old dog Argos.
-He recognized him instantly.
+He recognized him immediately.
 So the story goes.

-The Aztec god Xolotl (pronounced: Scholotl) — depicted as a naked, wrinkled dog — was the companion of souls to the afterlife.
-He guided the deceased through the underworld.
+The Aztec god Xolotl (pronounced: Sholottl) — depicted as a naked dog with wrinkles — was the companion of souls to the afterlife.
+He led the deceased through the underworld.
 Without Xolotl, no soul could find its way.
-Aztecs and Mayans therefore buried their dead with dogs — so they would not go alone.
+Aztecs and Mayans therefore buried their dead with dogs — so that they would not go alone.

-In the Chinese dynasties, a dog named Fo is reported — a deity in dog form, guardian of homes and protector of ancestral tombs.
-Buddha himself is said to have always been surrounded by small lion dogs, which transformed into large lions when in danger.
-And in the Chinese zodiac, the dog stands for loyalty, honesty, and endurance.
+In the Chinese dynasties, a dog named Fo is reported — a deity in dog form, guardian of houses and protector of ancestral tombs.
+Buddha himself is said to have always been surrounded by small lion dogs that transformed into large lions when in danger.
+And in the Chinese zodiac, the dog stands for loyalty, honesty and perseverance.

 Japan — Hachiko

-Hachiko — an Akita dog from Tokyo — waited daily at the train station for his master's return for nine years after his death in 1925.
+Hachiko — an Akita dog from Tokyo — waited daily at the station for his owner's return for nine years after his death in 1925.
 Nine years.
 Until his own death.
-Today, a bronze statue of him stands in front of Shibuya Station.
+Today, a bronze statue of him stands in front of Shibuya station.
 The symbol of loyalty that needs no explanation.

 In almost all cultures — Egypt, Greece, Aztecs, Mayans, China, Japan — the dog is the companion at the border.
 The guardian of the threshold.
 The being that stands between worlds.

 Ezra sometimes stands at the edge of the garden.
-Stares into nothing.
+Stares into nothingness.
 Or into everything.
 I don't know.
 But I sometimes wonder what he sees or feels.

 Go out.
 Always.
 In any weather.

 Ezra wants to go out.
 Rain?
 No problem.
 Mud?
 Welcome.
 Cold?
 Even better.
-The colder, the happier.
+The colder the better.

-And that means: I also go out.
+And that means: I go out too.
 Not because I always want to — but because he needs it.
-And because afterwards I'm always glad I went.
-There's no such thing as bad weather — only unsuitable clothing.
-I always interpreted this sentence too literally.
-Now I let go of judging.
+And because I'm always glad afterwards that I went.
+There is no bad weather — only unsuitable clothing.
+I always interpreted this sentence too much in terms of material.
+Now I omit the judgment.
 It is what it is.
 No emotion in the world can change the weather.
 Let go of thoughts about it.
-Or choose thoughts that bring me into a better emotion like: My complexion is replenished with fresh fine moisture.
+Or choose thoughts that put me in a better emotion, like: My complexion is replenished with fresh, fine moisture.

 Dog owners, on average, take significantly more steps per day.
 They have lower blood pressure.
 Better heart values.
 And they are outside when others are inside.

 Minni, however, has a different philosophy.
-Minni looks out the door when it rains.
+Minni looks out the door in the rain.
 Turns around.
 Goes back inside.
 No pee.
 No walk.
 No interest.
-Grandma and Grandpa always went out — that's how they know it.
+Grandma and grandpa always used to go out — that's how it's known.
 But Minni is inspiring them right now.
-She shows them that it's okay to just turn around when it rains.
+She shows them that you can just turn back in the rain.
 That you can make life easier for yourself.
-That you can change your mind again and again.
-If the context changes, my feeling about it, if it no longer feels right, then I can make a new choice.
-Don't get stuck on something that used to be a real determination and focus and then just became habit or routine.
+That you can always change your mind.
+If the context changes, my feeling about it, it no longer feels right, then I can make a new choice.
+Not get stuck in something that used to be a real decision and focus and then just became habit or routine.

 Two dogs.
 Two lessons.
 Both correct.

 Ezra sniffs the grass.
-Licks it.
+Sucks on it.
 Chooses carefully.
 He doesn't just take what he finds — he checks.
 He decides.
 He knows what he needs.

-This is a being still close to nature.
+This is a creature still close to nature.
 That still feels what is good for it.
 That doesn't think — but feels.
-We humans have somewhat unlearned this or are no longer as practiced.
+We humans have forgotten that a little or are no longer so practiced.
 Dogs remind us that the earth gives us what we need — if we are attentive enough.

 Live in the moment — the only place dogs ever are

 Ezra doesn't think about yesterday.
-He doesn't think about having swum in the Url three days ago or in the sea yesterday.
-He doesn't think about the vet tomorrow.
+He doesn't think about swimming in the Url three days ago or in the sea yesterday.
+He doesn't think about the vet being tomorrow.

 He thinks: Ball.
 Stream.
-Human.
+Mom.
 Run with Andreas.
 Now.

 This is not stupidity — it is a form of wisdom that we have unlearned.
 We carry the past with us.
 We worry about the future.
-And sometimes miss the present.
+And in doing so, sometimes miss the present.

-"The dog is a gentleman — I hope to go to his heaven, not man's."
+"The dog is a gentleman — I hope to go to his heaven, not to man's."

 — Mark Twain

-He meant that unburdenedness.
-That lightness.
-That ability to start anew every morning — without resentment, without worry, without the weight of yesterday.
+He meant this unburdenedness.
+This lightness.
+This ability to start anew every morning — without resentment, without worry, without the weight of yesterday.

-Allowing yourself to slow down — different is not less
+Allowing to slow down — different is not less

 In his last years, Bakku walked slower through the village.
-He stretched first, stood for a moment — and only then was he ready.
+He stretched first, stood briefly — and only then was he ready.
 Every meter still.
 Still himself.

 We thought: it's just old age.
 But Bakku showed us something deeper.
 That slower is not less.
 That different is not worse.
-That a body that needs more time is not less valuable because of it.
+That a body that needs more time is no less valuable.

 In a world that is getting faster and faster, this is a radical lesson.
 Not doing less because you have to — but being allowed to be different because you are.
 With dignity.
 With history.
-With everything you were and still are.
+With all that you were and still are.
 And in his last days, he also allowed himself to growl.
-He never showed boundaries, letting every ear be twisted, dragged everywhere, and cuddled through.
-Then came the "I don't like this now" phase.
+He never showed boundaries, let himself be twisted every ear, dragged everywhere and cuddled through.
+Then came the "I don't like that now" phase.

 Minni says no. Clearly.
 Distinctly.
 Without apology.
 Rain?
 No. Snow?
 No. She turns around and goes back into the house.
 No justification.
-No guilt.
+No bad conscience.

 How many of us could do that more often?
 Say no without having to explain it.
-Set boundaries without apologizing.
-Take one's own body seriously — just as Minni does, quite naturally, every rainy day anew.
+Show boundaries without apologizing.
+Take your own body seriously — just as Minni does, quite naturally, every rainy day anew.
 And you don't have to accept everything.
 Not every treat tastes good.
-Don't swallow it out of gratitude - PLEASE SPIT IT OUT.
+Don't swallow it out of gratitude - SPIT IT OUT, please.
 Turn away.
-Leave it beside you until doomsday.
+Leave it lying next to you forever.
 Until it's put away.
-Don't be manipulable.
+Don't be manipulative.
 My taste.
 My decision.

 Dixi limped.
-All day.
+All day long.
 On the same side where my brother broke his leg — it started on the same day.
-While he was on a ski trip.
+While he was on a skiing trip.

-Natural science says: Coincidence.
+Science says: coincidence.
 Perhaps.
 But perhaps this phenomenon simply doesn't belong to natural science yet.
 Not yet.

 Care as a daily practice

 Having a dog means: daily responsibility.
-Daily outings.
-Daily attentiveness.
+Daily going out.
+Daily paying attention.

 The numbers are impressive.
 People with a dog have a 24 percent lower overall mortality risk.
 Dog owners have a 33 percent lower risk of dying from cardiovascular diseases.
-For heart attack patients living alone who had a dog, the risk of death was 33 percent lower — for stroke survivors, it was 27 percent lower.
+For heart attack patients who lived alone and had a dog, the risk of death was 33 percent lower—and for stroke survivors, it was 27 percent lower.

-Stroking a dog releases oxytocin (the so-called cuddle hormone — a neurotransmitter that promotes well-being, reduces stress, and strengthens trust).
+Petting a dog releases oxytocin (the so-called cuddle hormone – a neurotransmitter that promotes well-being, reduces stress, and strengthens trust).
 Cortisol (the stress hormone) decreases.
-Blood pressure and heart rate decrease.
+Blood pressure and heart rate drop.

 Studies by Central Michigan University show that dogs in offices improve trust and communication among team members.

-A survey commissioned by Mars — the company behind pet food brands like Pedigree and Royal Canin — of 1,000 Austrian office workers revealed that one in three would prefer to come to the office if dogs were allowed.
-The result is interesting — but the source is not independent, which should be mentioned for completeness.
+A survey of 1,000 Austrian office workers commissioned by Mars—the corporation behind pet food brands like Pedigree and Royal Canin—found that one in three would prefer to come to the office if dogs were allowed.
+The result is interesting, but the source is not independent, which should be mentioned for completeness.

-A piece of my soul — in another being
+A part of my soul — in another being

-When I look into Ezra's eyes, I see a piece of my soul in him.
+When I look into Ezra’s eyes, I see a part of my soul in him.
 And I feel completely connected to him.

 He is another being.
 Not me.
 Not human.
-Something else – with his own history, his own instincts, his own will.
+Something else—with his own story, his own instincts, his own will.
 He greets me briefly when I come home.
 Briefly.
-Ah, you're back – good to see you – I'll carry on.
-And then he goes to Andreas.
-And then he deliberately comes for a cuddle.
+Oh, you're back—glad to see you—I’ll carry on.
+And he walks to Andreas.
+And then he deliberately comes for cuddles.
 Mostly in the afternoon, when everything is done.

 No drama.
 No fuss.
 Simply: there.
 And then on.

 Yesterday they picked me up from the station again.
 From the platform.
-He stands there, watches every train – watches carefully – watches everyone getting off with high concentration.
-Then he sees me, comes towards me, gives me a brief touch.
+He stands there, watching every train - looking closely - watching everyone who gets off with high concentration.
+Then he sees me, comes to me, gives me a brief touch.
 Done.
-She's here – let's continue.
+She’s here - let’s move on.

 And sometimes he stands at the edge of the garden.
-Gazing in a direction where I see nothing.
+Stares in a direction where I see nothing.
 Motionless.
-Alert.
-As if perceiving something beyond my senses.
+Attentive.
+As if he perceives something beyond my senses.

 I don't know what he sees.
 But I believe he sees more than I do.
 The wolf in him.
 The 40,000-year-old DNA.
 The being that stands between worlds.

 In almost all cultures, the dog was the companion at the border.
 The guardian of the threshold.
 Anubis with the dog's head.
 Xolotl, who guides souls.
-Perhaps this is no coincidence.
+Perhaps that is no coincidence.

-"Give man a dog and his soul will be healed."
+"Give man a dog and his soul will be healthy."

 — Hildegard von Bingen

 She felt it in the 12th century.
-12,000 years ago, a human was buried with their dog because they didn't want to be separated.
-And today, the University of Uppsala, with 3.4 million data points, confirms what every dog person has always known:
+12,000 years ago, a man was buried with his dog because they did not want to be separated.
+And today, Uppsala University, with 3.4 million data points, confirms what every dog person has always known:

 A dog makes life longer.
 Healthier.
 Richer.

-But most importantly – and this cannot be measured – it makes it more complete. 🐾🧡
+But above all—and this cannot be measured—it makes it more complete. 🐾🧡

 Dogs carry their history — without words

-Our dogs are not fully therapized.
+Our dogs are not "therapized" through and through.
 They haven't had the opportunity to talk about their experiences.
 No therapist to listen.
-No friend to say: look at it from another perspective.
-No outside perspective to help make sense of what they've experienced.
+No friend to say, "look at it from another side."
+No external perspective to help process what they've been through.

 They just carry it.
 In their bodies.
 In their behavior.
 In the reactions that sometimes surface and leave us puzzled.

-A study by Harvard University showed that traumatic experiences in the first months of life influence dog behavior as strongly as gender, age, or neutering — sometimes even more strongly.
-Dogs who experienced stressful events in the first six months of life showed significantly more fear and aggression in adulthood than dogs without such experiences.
+A study by Harvard University showed that traumatic experiences in the first months of life affect dogs' behavior as strongly as gender, age, or neutering—sometimes even more strongly.
+Dogs who had stressful experiences in the first six months of life showed significantly more fear and aggression in adulthood than dogs without such experiences.

 Ezra and the watering can.
 That's not stubbornness.
-That's a body that remembers.
-That, as a young dog, was sprayed with the garden hose — with anger, with disappointment — and never forgot it.
-Traumatic experiences leave not only memories, but a persistent state of stress in the nervous system — even long after the events are over.
+That's a body remembering.
+Sprayed with a garden hose as a young dog—with anger, with disappointment—and never forgetting it.
+Traumatic experiences leave not only memories but a persistent state of stress in the nervous system—even long after the events are over.

 One time with the garden hose.
 Just once.
 The brain decided: danger.
 And it never revised that decision.
 No conversation changed it.
 No explanation.
 No matter how loving the repetition.
 Simply: once was once too much.

-Bakku was so afraid of thunder and fireworks that he would run under the table — and sometimes even wet himself.
+Bakku was so afraid of thunder and fireworks that he would run under the table—and sometimes even pee.
 No amount of talking helped.
 No "it's just a bang."
 His body reacted.
-That was it.
+That's it.

-And Ezra — when Andreas puts the suitcases in the hallway — he lies down next to them.
+And Ezra—when Andreas puts the suitcases in the hallway—he lies down beside them.
 Guards them.
-As if he could prevent them from leaving if he just watched long enough.
+As if he could prevent them from leaving if he just watches long enough.
 He doesn't want to cycle.
 He doesn't want to play.
 He waits.
 Offended.
 Sad.
 Real.

 Winnie, who eats everything.
-Not because she lacks judgment.
-But because her body has learned: eat now, because you don't know if something will come later.
-That's not bad behavior — that's stored life history.
+Not because she lacks sensibility.
+But because her body has learned: eat now, because you don't know if something else will come later.
+That's not bad behavior—that's stored life history.

 And us humans?
 We have words.
 We have therapy.
 We have the ability to say: that was then.
-That's not who I am today.
+That's not me anymore today.
 We can develop perspectives.
-Decide to react differently.
+We can choose to react differently.

 Dogs can't do that.
-They react from what they've experienced — directly, unfiltered, without a detour through the intellect.
+They react based on what they've experienced—directly, unfiltered, without detour through the mind.

 That doesn't make them weaker.
 It makes them more honest.

-And sometimes — when Ezra has run away from the watering can, or is guarding the suitcases, or Winnie eats the chestnut off the ground for the third time — I pause.
+And sometimes—when Ezra has run away from the watering can, or is guarding the suitcases, or Winnie eats the chestnut from the ground for the third time—I pause.
 And I think: what is this dog carrying?
 What has he experienced that I don't know?
 And what would he say if he could?

 We practice this with dogs.
-And perhaps — if we're good — we'll learn it with people too. 🐾
+And perhaps—if we are good—we learn it with people too. 🐾

 References

-This article is not a substitute for veterinary advice.
-This one certainly isn't.
-It's meant to inform, touch — and remind us of what we sometimes forget.
+This article does not replace veterinary advice.
+This one certainly does not.
+It is intended to inform, touch—and remind us of what we sometimes forget.

 No.